-Sheriff: Arrest in slaying of 3 men found at a golf course
+Police: Arrest in slaying of 3 men found at a golf course

 Two other men were found dead from gunshot wounds in the bed of the pickup truck.
 Police identified them as 46-year-old Henry Valdez of California and 76-year-old Paul Pierson of Kansas.

 Investigators believe that Siller, 46, was slain because he came upon a “crime in progress,” police have said.
-It doesn’t appear that he was targeted, and the other men appear to have “no relation to the location at all,” police said in a statement.
+It doesn’t appear that he was targeted, and the other men appear to have “no relation to the location at all,” police had said in a statement.
 Pierson was the truck’s registered owner.

 Police haven’t commented on any possible motive for the killings of the two men whose bodies were found in the pickup.

-It wasn’t immediately known if Rhoden had a lawyer who could speak on his behalf.
+It wasn’t immediately known if Rhoden has an attorney who could speak on his behalf.